-- Rooftops: Residents are not permitted on any building’s roof for any purpose.
+- Accessing and Climbing on Rooftops: Residents are not permitted on any building’s roof for any purpose.
 If an item is on the roof, please contact a University employee to assist you.

 - Door Propping: Any door propped open jeopardizes the security and safety of all residents in The University Village community.
 Therefore, the propping of any exit door is strictly prohibited and may result in referral to the resident conduct process.

 - Window Screens/Guards: Window screens and guards are not to be removed.
 Attempting to do so poses a security risk, results in irreparable damage to the screen/window guards and will result in a replacement charge to the resident(s).
 Keeping the screen/guard(s) in the windows will also decrease the likelihood of bugs and pests enteringthe rooms, apartments, and buildings.

 - Skateboarding: The use of skateboards is prohibited on University Village property.

 - Rollerblading: Roller blades can be used for transportation purposes only.
 Reckless behavior, including performing tricks, is prohibited, as it compromises the safety of the residents.